 - fresh lime juice from 2-3 limes

-- 1 tbsp. toasted rice powder
+- 1 tbsp. roasted rice powder

 - 2 tsp.-1 tbsp.
 Thai roasted chili powder, depending on spice preference